hquan212/Meteor-Tutorial/README.md

 ## Testing out and learning the meteor framework

 Its surprising how much this corsses over from the angular tutorial.
-I am using the built in meteor mongo db for fow
+I am using the built in meteor mongo db for now.

 ## How to use